 - Employees and guests must wear masks.

-In addition, most casinos in Pennsylvania require a temperature check upon entry.
-Plus, some slot machines are turned off, hand sanitizers stations have been added, there are a reduced number of positions at table games, and plexiglass dividers have been installed, in addition to various other measures.
+In addition, most casinos in Pennsylvania require a temperature check on entry.
+Plus, some slot machines are turned off, hand sanitizer stations have been added, there are a reduced number of positions at table games and plexiglass dividers have been installed, in addition to various other measures.
+The letter said:

 American Gaming Association calls on Congress for action